Baffert mulling Medina Spirit's next step after Derby win - WTMJ

 LOUISVILLE, Ky.
 (AP) — Medina Spirit’s surprising Kentucky Derby victory gave Bob Baffert a good problem to have — figuring out where to hang another sign on his barn’s already crowded wall of glory.

-As the Hall of Fame trainer digests a record seventh Derby win that caught even him off guard, he and the horse’s connections must determine whether the dark brown colt will turn around quickly for the 146th Preakness on May 15 in Baltimore, where a collection of rested horses and revenge-minded competitors await.
+As Baffert digests a record seventh Derby win that even caught him off guard, the Hall of Fame trainer and the horse’s connections must determine whether the dark brown colt will turn around quickly for the 146th Preakness on May 15 in Baltimore, where a collection of rested horses and revenge-minded competitors await.

 “He came out of it well,” Baffert said Sunday morning at Churchill Downs.
 “It takes about a week to determine, so I’m going to come back next weekend and see.
 I don’t see anything that would discourage me right now.”